Using logical replication to perform a major version upgrade for Aurora PostgreSQL - Amazon Aurora

 Limitations

-When you upgrade your Aurora PostgreSQL DB cluster to a new major version by deploying the blue-green upgrade process, you are using the native PostgreSQL logical replication feature.
-It has the same capabilities and limitations.
-For more information about the limitations of PostgreSQL logical replication, see PostgreSQL logical replication restrictions.
+When you are performing low downtime upgrade on your Aurora PostgreSQL DB cluster to upgrade it to a new major version, you are using the native PostgreSQL logical replication feature.
+It has the same capabilities and limitations as the PostgreSQL logical replication.
+For more information, see PostgreSQL logical replication.

 • Data definition language (DDL) commands are not replicated.